 On this page the horological pictures relate to the immediate Brisbane area.

-Go to the Snapshots 2 button to see pictures from outside Brisbane and overseas.
+Go to the Snapshots 2 button to see pictures from Australia and overseas.

 Any comment on these snaps is welcome.
 Please use the 'contact' menu button.

 The University of Queensland Physics Department Museum.

 The centrepiece of the University of Queensland, the Forgan Smith building was erected between 1937/39.
 A striking example of the Art Deco style, it is famous for its beautiful mix of lavender, cream and brown sandstone with cloistered structures and a central five-storey tower featuring a synchronome clock - still in working order.

 At the museum in the UQ Physics Parnell building, completed in 1955, houses a collection of interesting scientific memorabilia.
 Of note is the Pitch Drop Experiment which holds the world record for the longest running lab experiment, started by Professor Parnell in 1927.

 Horological items in this museum mainly deal with the Synchronome Electric system used by this University with some working examples.
 Several master clocks, a program timer, an atomic clock and other interesting electrical related items can be found.
 Credit to one of our members Norm Heckenberg who was active in setting up this display.
 Well worth the visit – open weekdays.

 St. John’s College is located on the same campus - a residence for 300 students.
 Here is a French styled copper domed clock built with wood-fired bricks from Warwick, erected in 1999.
 It is the only clock tower at any Queensland university.
 The clock has a Swiss made movement and chimes the hours using Belgian made bells.
 At 8am, 1pm and 9pm they peal out the full Westminster chimes.

 Brisbane Maritime Museum